Joseph Storrs Fry

 Joseph Storrs Fry (1767–1835) was an English chocolate and confectionery manufacturer and a member of the Fry Family of Bristol, England.

 Early life

 He was born in 1767, son of Joseph Fry (1728–1787), in business as a manufacturer of chocolate and of soap, and as a type founder, and his wife Anna, daughter of Dr Henry Portsmouth, of Basingstoke, Hampshire.
 His father had started a number of businesses including an experimental chocolate factory, Fry, Vaughan and Company.

 Career

 In 1795, he assumed control of his parents' chocolate business, now known as Anna Fry & Sons.
-He patented a method of grinding cocoa beans using a Watt steam engine resulting in factory techniques being introduced into the cocoa business, building a plant in Union Street, Bristol.
+He created the first chocolate bar and patented a method of grinding cocoa beans using a Watt steam engine resulting in factory techniques being introduced into the cocoa business, building a plant in Union Street, Bristol.
 He moved to Grove House (now Riverwood House), Frenchay in 1800.
 In 1803, his mother, Anna Fry, died and Joseph Storrs Fry partnered with a Dr Hunt and renamed the business Fry & Hunt.
 He married Ann Allen (1764?–1829) and had seven children.